rojas70/MAEG-3080-project/MCTS-tutorial.md

  <img src="media/ucb-case1.png" alt="drawing" width="600"/>
 </p>

 At the bottom, there are two leaf nodes has been visited since n is not equal to zero, While the other leaf nodes remain un-visited.
 You will find that UCB values for un-visited leaf nodes tend to infinity.
 Following the rule of "MinMax", those nodes that has never been visited before will be selected.
-In this case, the UCB values will encourage "exploration".
+In this case, the UCB values will encourage "exploratio".

 -Case 2: